SciML/DifferentialEquations.jl/README.md

 [![Latest](https://img.shields.io/badge/docs-latest-blue.svg)](http://docs.juliadiffeq.org/latest/)
 [![DOI](https://zenodo.org/badge/58516043.svg)](https://zenodo.org/badge/latestdoi/58516043)

-This is a suite for numerically solving differential equations in Julia.
-The purpose of this package is to supply efficient Julia implementations of solvers for various differential equations.
+This is a suite for numerically solving differential equations written in Julia and available for use in Julia, Python, and R. The purpose of this package is to supply efficient Julia implementations of solvers for various differential equations.
 Equations within the realm of this package
 include: